 The best ways to start investing with little money:

-These are some of our favourite apps for beginners in the UK:
+Here are some of the best apps for beginners in the UK:

 There are two ways to buy stocks and shares.
 You can either buy individual company shares directly (through a stock broker or investment platform) or invest in a fund (which pools money from you and other investors to buy lots of shares).

 Funds tend to be a cheaper and less risky way to invest in shares as you'll be spreading the costs and risks with other investors within the fund.

 Most investment platforms and stock brokers are online and will allow you to invest in stocks and shares regularly (e.g. £25 a month) or occasionally (e.g. a lump sum of £1,000).

 Whether you choose to go online or offline, you need the services of a stock broker or share dealing platform to buy shares.
 Stock brokers offer three types of services - execution-only, advisory or discretionary.